Game of Thrones filming locations – Northern Ireland

 Downhill Beach (Rocadragón)

-As it was coming to the end of my trip, I was slowing down, and you could say I left the best to last.
 From Downhill Beach (in Castlerock) the cliff walls show what Rocadragón is for the series.
-This beach also served to record how Melisandre and his companions (among which were Stanis Baratheon and Sir Davos) set fire to the statues of the seven gods to honour the Lord of Light.
+This beach also served to record how Melisandre and her companions set fire to the statues of the seven gods to honour the Lord of Light.

 My advice enjoys the area by climbing to the Bishop’s House of Derry.
 Once you have reached the edge of the cliff, a circular temple (Mussenden) can be found.
 The Temple modelled on the image practically culminates and similarity of the Roman Temple of Vesta.